 Within Middle States, the President of the institution is its official member.
 However, the President must assign an Accreditation Liaison Offer (ALO) to serve as the official contact for the institution.
-Among other duties, the ALO is responsible for managing the day-to-day accreditation operations and ensuring that compliance with Middle States standards and policies is addressed through necessary channels.
-The ALO works closely with the institution's assigned Middle States Vice President to navigate matters of relevance to the institution's accreditation.
+In addition to managing the self-study process, the ALO is responsible for preparing and submitting official documents and correspondence, such as Substantive Change application, notifications, and other reports.
+The ALO manages day-to-day accreditation operations and leading processes to assure that compliance with Middle States standards and policies are addressed through necessary channels.
+The ALO works closely with the institution's assigned Middle States staff Vice President to navigate matters of relevance to the institution's accreditation.

 The University of Scranton's ALO is Ms. Kathryn Yerkes, Assistant Provost for Planning & Institutional Effectiveness.
+Kate has served in this role since 2013.
 Contact Kate for more information, questions about Middle States accreditation, or the University's status, via email at: Kathryn.yerkes@scranton.edu.